openstack/openstack-manuals/doc/install-guide/source/cinder-storage-node.rst

 the storage node contains one network interface on the :term:`management network`.
 The storage node also needs an empty block storage device of suitable size for your environment.
-For more information, see :doc:`basic_environment`.
+For more information, see :ref:`environment`.

 1. Configure the management interface: